RPTools-org/ThunderbirdPlus/readme.md

 	* Minimum version : 2019.3
 	* Last tested version : 2022.1
 * Tunderbird compatibility : 102.x versions ;
+* [See source code on GitHub][3]

+Note: This add-on is not compatible with the Mozilla Apps Enhancements add-on.
+If you have the Mozilla Apps Enhancements add-on installed, you must disable or uninstall it before using this one ;

 This add-on greatly improves the accessibility, efficiency and comfort of using the Mozilla Thunderbird mail client with NVDA.